-Your audit was conducted by J. Miller through the Norfolk Association of Local Councils (Norfolk ALC).
-We confirm we are independent from the management of the financial controls and procedures of the Council and neither the internal auditor nor the Association have any conflicts of interest with the audit client, nor do they provide any management or financial assistance to the client.
+Your audit was conducted by J. Miller.
+I confirm that the internal auditor is independent from the management of the financial controls and procedures of the Council and that the internal auditor does not have any conflicts of interest with the audit client, nor do they provide any management or financial assistance to the client.